Analytico

 • Event schema aligned across Meta, GA4, and your backend.

-• Mapping of events to campaign objectives and optimization goals.
+• Mapping of events to campaign objectives.

 Implementation (direct or via sGTM)